mvolkmann/blog/src/dynamodb.md

 1. Check both the "Set maximum read request units" and "Set maximum write request units" checkboxes.
 1. For both, enter maximum number of requests per second that should be allowed.
-1. In the "Secondary Indexes" section, for each index to be created:
+1. In the "Secondary Indexes" section, create indexes to improve search performance.
+   For each index to be created:

    - Click the "Create global index" button.
    - Enter the name of an attribute for the primary index.